os-chip-design/chip-design-intro/lab3/README.md

 5. What does the `-Wall` flag do?
 Is there a way to display warnings without exiting?
 6. What does the `--timing` flag do?
 7. What does the `-f` argument do?
+8. What does the `-Wno-**` argument do?
-8. Is a VCD file in binary or text format?
+9. Is a VCD file in binary or text format?
 (Don't Google, see for yourself.)
-9. What does a VCD file contain?
+10. What does a VCD file contain?

 ### 3. GTKwave